A topic from the subject of Standardization in Chemistry.

 Basic Concepts

 The standardization of complexometric titrations requires the determination of the exact concentration of the EDTA solution.
-This is typically done by titrating the EDTA solution against a known concentration of a metal ion solution.
+This is typically done by titrating the EDTA solution against a known concentration of a metal ion solution (a primary standard, such as calcium carbonate).
 The endpoint of the titration is determined by the change in color of a metal-ion indicator, which is added to the solution.
 The indicator changes color when the EDTA has completely bound to the metal ion.

 Equipment and Techniques